beef and wild rice soup

 Chef Yankel’s Filet Beef Bourguignon

-To quicken the cooking time, this recipe uses tender filet mignons in place of tougher beef stew meat.
-Opt for a good red wine as the base of this delicious stew, something like a nice burgundy or pinot noir.
+If you’re used to beef bourguignon taking hours to make, get ready for our version, which is ready in just 30 minutes.
+The magic comes from swapping in tender filet mignon in place of tougher beef stew meat.
+Opt for a good red wine as the base of this delicious stew, such as a nice burgundy or pinot noir.

 Courtney Hamilton is a writer and editor with over seven years' experience in journalism, blogging, communications, and other media.
 She has written for publications like PaleoHacks, PaleoPlan, The Center for American Progress, OC Weekly, and more.